will-hitchcock/dotfiles/README.md

 # dotfiles

+This is a safe space, don't judge me.

 I should write a script that does all of this somehow.
 Maybe just use someone elses 🤷‍♂️ The setup script will delete all your config files and replace them with symlinks, be careful.